-Also known as 'prohibited pig feed', material of mammalian origin, or any substance that has come in contact with this material; it does not include:
+Swill Also known as 'prohibited pig feed', means material of mammalian origin, or any substance that has come in contact with this material, but does not include:

-- milk, milk products or milk byproducts, either of Australian provenance or legally imported for stockfeed use into Australia - material containing flesh, bones, blood, offal or mammal carcases that is treated by an approved process1 - a carcass or part of a domestic pig, born and raised on the property on which the pig or pigs that are administered the part are held, that is administered for therapeutic purposes in accordance with the written instructions of a veterinary practitioner - material used under an individual and defined-period permit issued by a jurisdiction for the purposes of research or baiting. - 1 Refer to jurisdictional legislation for approved processes.
-Jurisdictions may have approved processes that meet the following minimum standards: - rendering in accordance with the Australian Standard for the Hygienic Rendering of Animal Products - under jurisdictional permit, cooking processes subject to compliance verification that ensure that an internal temperature of at least 70 °C for a minimum of 30 minutes, or equivalent, has been reached - treatment of cooking oil that has been used for cooking in Australia, in accordance with the National Standard for Recycling of Used Cooking Fats and Oils Intended for Animal Feeds - under jurisdictional permit, any other nationally agreed process approved by the Animal Health Committee for which an acceptable risk assessment has been undertaken and that is subject to compliance verification.
+- i. milk, milk products or milk byproducts either of Australian provenance or legally imported for stockfeed use into Australia - ii. material containing flesh, bones, blood, offal or mammal carcases that is treated by an approved process1 - iii. a carcass or part of a domestic pig, born and raised on the property on which the pig or pigs that are administered the part are held, that is administered for therapeutic purposes in accordance with the written instructions of a veterinary practitioner. - iv. material used under an individual and defined-period permit issued by a jurisdiction for the purposes of research or baiting.